zguiyang/bookMarketKit/README.md

 | `CREDENTIALS_FILE` | `bookmark-credentials.txt` | File to store generated credentials |
 | `BACKEND_PORT` | `13091` | Backend service port |
 | `FRONTEND_PORT` | `13090` | Frontend service port |

+**Important Note**: When deploying, pay special attention to the following environment variables:
+- Database connection strings
+- JWT secrets
+- API keys
+- OAuth configuration settings

+These variables contain sensitive information and should be properly secured.

 You can modify these variables directly in the `deploy.sh` file before running it, or override the port variables using environment variables as described in the [Customizing Ports](#customizing-ports) section.